mit-ll-ai-technology/maite/docs/source/how_to/metrics.rst

 - ``compute``, and
 - ``to(...)``

-The toolbox also provides APIs for listing and loading metrics from common providers, including `TorchMetrics <https://github.com/Lightning-AI/torchmetrics>`__ and `TorchEval <https://github.com/pytorch/torcheval>`__, which adhere to this protocol.
+The maite also provides APIs for listing and loading metrics from common providers, including `TorchMetrics <https://github.com/Lightning-AI/torchmetrics>`__ and `TorchEval <https://github.com/pytorch/torcheval>`__, which adhere to this protocol.